 - Click Install

-- Wait for the setup process to finish
+- Wait for setup to finish

 - Click Finish to close the installer